Three Men in a Boat

-The three men are based on Jerome himself (the narrator Jerome K. Jerome) and two real-life friends, George Wingrave (who would become a senior manager at Barclays Bank) and Carl Hentschel (the founder of a London printing business, called Harris in the book), with whom Jerome often took boating trips.
-The dog, Montmorency, is entirely fictional but, "as Jerome admits, developed out of that area of inner consciousness which, in all Englishmen, contains an element of the dog".
+The three men are based on Jerome himself (the narrator Jerome K. Jerome) and two real-life friends: George Wingrave (who would become a senior manager at Barclays Bank) and Carl Hentschel (the founder of a London printing business, called Harris in the book).
+The trio often took boating trips.
+The dog, Montmorency, is entirely fictional, but as Jerome stated the canine companion character "developed out of that area of inner consciousness which, in all Englishmen, contains an element of the dog".
 The trip is a typical boating holiday of the time in a Thames camping skiff.

 Following the overwhelming success of Three Men in a Boat, Jerome later published a sequel, about a cycling tour in Germany, titled Three Men on the Bummel (also known as Three Men on Wheels, 1900).